 [Photograph]

-Photo shows President Wee Kim Wee with Mr and Mrs Fozdar in the Istana
+President Wee Kim Wee with Mr and Mrs Fozdar in the Istana.

 Counselling institutions

-The decisions made by the governing bodies such as the Local Spiritual Assemblies and the National Spiritual Assemblies are influenced by the advice of a group of counselling institutions that are an inherent part of the Bahá’í administrative order.
+The decisions made by the governing bodies such as the Local Spiritual Assemblies and the National Spiritual Assemblies are influenced by the advice of a group of counselling institutions that are an inherent part of the Bahá’í Administrative Order.
 Chosen for their outstanding qualities and a mature understanding of the Faith, the individuals who serve on these institutions are appointed to act both as advisors to governing bodies and as sources of encouragement and stimulation for individual members of the Faith.

-Foremost among these advisors are the “Hands of the Cause of God”.
+Foremost among these advisors are the Hands of the Cause of God.

-Hands of the Cause who visited Singapore include Shua’u’llah Ala’i, who stopped here to teach for a week in January 1960, Tarazullah Samandari in 1966 and Amatu’l-Bahá Ruhiyyih Rabbani in 1961 and 1964.
+Hands of the Cause of God who visited Singapore include Shu‘á‘u’lláh ‘Alá’í, who stopped here to teach for a week in January 1960, Tarázulláh Samandarí in 1966 and Amatu’l-Bahá Rúhíyyih Rabbani in 1961 and 1964.
 The latter gave a well-received public talk entitled “All the Races are needed” at the Singapore National Library.
-Other Hands who visited Singapore were Dr R. Muhajir, A. Faizi, Collis Featherstone, Enoch Olinga and Jalal Khazeh.
+Other Hands who visited Singapore were Dr R. Muhájir, A. Faizi, Collis Featherstone, Enoch Olinga and Jalál Kházeh.

-To extend into the future the functions of the Hands of the Cause, the Universal House of Justice designated a number of spiritually mature and experienced individuals as “Continental Counsellors”.
+To extend into the future the functions of the Hands of the Cause, the Universal House of Justice designated a number of spiritually mature and experienced individuals as Continental Counsellors.

 Appointed to five-year terms, they reside in specific continental regions and are charged to advise communities at the regional and national levels.
-In 1985, a member of the Bahá’í Community of Singapore was appointed a Counsellor for Asia by the Universal House of Justice.
+In 1985, a member of the Bahá’í Community of Singapore, Mrs Rose Ong, was appointed a Counsellor for Asia by the Universal House of Justice.

 Mrs Rose Ong